sadieleob/solo-blog-flux/README.md

 ![RateLimited](./images/ratelimit.png)

 - **Add a Transformation**
 Lets use the API Gateway to transform the 429 response body.
-We update apps/base/petclinic/virtualservice.yaml
+We update `apps/base/petclinic/virtualservice.yaml`.
+Remove the #### commments from `apps/base/petclinic/virtualservice.yaml`

 ```yaml
               namespace: gloo-system